-Much of this first year's role will be learning how watershed coordination can be most impactful, developing relationships and trust with interested parties, and acting as a facilitator and connector for potential project opportunities.
+Much of the first year was spent learning how watershed coordination can be most impactful, developing relationships and trust with interested parties, and acting as a facilitator and connector for potential project opportunities.

-The following table lays out the scope of the Watershed Coordinators' role as we see it.
+The following updated table lays out the scope of the Watershed Coordinators' role as we see it.